Matthew Franco

 Volunteer

-In his free time, Matthew is often helping to organize events with Columbia’s Postbac Premed Student Council, vibe coding an app of some sort, exploring new bars with friends, or watching reruns of How I Met Your Mother.
+Outside the lab, Matthew can be found organizing events with Columbia’s Postbac Premed Student Council, vibe coding an app of some sort, or watching reruns of How I Met Your Mother.
 He can be reached at [email protected] or [email protected].